alxpereira/topmodel/packages/mongo/README.md

 console.log(saved) // saved user in mongo
 ```

+## Collections

+#### Note: by default topmodel core will attribute a table name related to your model name, for example model `User` will become  `user` table in SQL or collection in Mongo.

+If you want to force the collection, please refer to the core model option `table` [here](../core/README.md#optionstable)

 ## API

 Topmodel db connectors has built-in methods extended to your models :